cfpb/overall-loan-cost/README.md

 }
 ```

-The amortizeTerm, downPayment, and closingCosts values are optional, so:
+The downPayment and closingCosts values are optional, so:

 ```javascript
 cost({